Institute of Current World Affairs

 The Institute of Current World Affairs (ICWA) is an operating foundation established in 1925 by US industrial heir and magnate Charles Richard Crane to advance American understanding of international cultures and affairs by sending young professionals abroad to study countries, regions and globally important issues.
 Institute alumni include leading journalists, scholars, diplomats, activists and businesspeople.

 ICWA says it selects its fellows from a diverse group of young professionals for two years of cultural immersion in locations around the globe.
 Fellows explore their topics through self-designed and fully funded programs of study, thought and writing.
 They record their research and analysis in monthly dispatches.

 While in the field, fellows receive support and mentoring from ICWA staff, former fellows and ICWA members with expertise in fellowship areas.

-Former fellows credit the intensive immersion experience of an ICWA fellowship, free from deadlines and career pressures, with enabling them to cultivate their talent and engage with their subject in ways that have a profound impact.
+Former fellows credit the immersion experience of an ICWA fellowship, free from deadlines and career pressures, with enabling them to cultivate their talent and engage with their subject in ways that have a profound impact.

 The Institute of Current World Affairs is recognized as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.